Tracking Cosmetic Ingredients

 Now, information about the ingredients that go into your personal care items is readily available thanks to the growing database established by the Environmental Working Group, currently tracking more than 75,000 ingredients in total.

-Skin Deep®, the division dedicated to tracking ingredients in personal care items, currently contains information on 8,049 personal care product ingredients, culled from ingredient labels on products and from the scientific and industry literature on personal care products.
+Skin Deep®, the division dedicated to tracking ingredients in personal care items, currently contains information on 8,049 personal care products and their ingredients, based on scientific and industry literature.
 They assign a standardized name to each ingredient in the Skin Deep database, using the INCI (International Nomenclature for Cosmetic Ingredients) standard, with some exceptions where alternate names are more easily recognized by consumers.

-Information obtained by the EWG includes a brand name, product name, directions for use, warnings, ingredients, package/advertising text, and indications.
-Every product added to Skin Deep® is carefully reviewed by EWG staff to identify product type, product use and composition, target demographic, and special product claims.
+Information obtained by the EWG includes the brand and product name, directions for use, warnings, ingredients, package/advertising text, and indications.
+Every product added to Skin Deep® is reviewed by EWG to identify product type, use and composition, target demographic, and special product claims.

-Skin Deep ® categorizes each product into one or more of 130 product categories (e.g., shampoo, toothpaste, deodorant).
-These product categories are organized into ten major groups:
+Skin Deep ® categorizes each product into one or more of 130 categories (e.g., shampoo, toothpaste, deodorant).
+These categories are organized into ten major groups:

 - Sun Protection